-The phenomenon known as Speaking in Tongues is practiced mostly by those with a Pentecostal and Charismatic background.
-It is manifested when individuals speak, either in their private prayers or in a public meeting, in what sounds like an unknown language.
+The phenomenon known as Speaking in Tongues occurs mostly among those with a Pentecostal and Charismatic background.
+It is manifested when individuals, either in their private prayers or in a public meeting, say what sounds like an unknown language.

-The most noticeable feature of this occasion was that each of the disciples spoke in known languages (other than their own), and those in the audience, who were from many other nations, were surprised to hear them speak in the language of their country.
+The most noticeable feature of this outpowering of power was that each of the disciples spoke in known languages (other than their own), and those in the audience, who were from many other nations, were surprised to hear them teach in the language of their country.

 If 'tongues speaking' is done privately, like in prayer, it is considered a 'prayer language.'
 Those who manifest this behavior may not even know what they are saying.
 Those who utter tongues in public, during a religious gathering, are believed by some to be delivering a message from God.
 The expectation is that alone with the message God will inspire to interpret it as well.

 Those speaking in tongues usually do not claim that what they are saying is in a known human language.
 They believe they are uttering words in an unknown spiritual language (possibly an angelic language).
 Any interpretation offered is not seen as a literal but as a loose explanation of the message given by God's spirit.